Riotinto-Nerva mining basin: Reactivation in the Early modern period

 The possibility of reactivating the exploitation of the Riotinto mines was considered during the 16th century, under the reign of Philip II.
 The deposits were owned by the Spanish Crown at that time.
 However, this project was eventually abandoned in favor of the Guadalcanal mines (Seville), which offered better prospects.
 The American mines were of greater interest to the authorities, in contrast to those of Huelva, which were considered to be exhausted after their intense exploitation in Roman times.

 In the early 18th century, mining interest in this area was reborn.
 In 1725, the Swede Liebert Wolters Vonsiohielm was granted a lease by the Crown to exploit the Riotinto deposits for a period of thirty years.
 Wolters proceeded first to drain the old Roman galleries.
 After his death in 1727, the management of the mines passed into the hands of his nephew, Samuel Tiquet, and a Spanish partner.
 The mining works were focused on Filón Sur.
 After Tiquet's death, the Spanish partner, Francisco Thomas Sanz, took over the management of the mines, under whose direction the mines reached high production rates.
 Due to the influence of the mining works, the town of Riotinto was also established during this period, next to Filón Sur.

 The Riotinto mines were abandoned and inactive during the War of Independence due to the difficulties that the country underwent in those years.
 In 1823, after a trip to the area by the engineer Fausto Elhuyar, the facilities were rehabilitated and work was resumed.
-Between 1829 and 1849, the marquis of Remisa leased the exploitation of the deposits; many irregularities took place during this period.
+Between 1829 and 1849, the Marquess of Remisa leased the exploitation of the deposits; many irregularities took place during this period.
 After 1849, the Spanish Royal Treasury resumed direct management of the deposits.
 Influenced by the industrial revolution that was taking place, the Riotinto mines began to face problems due to the lack of infrastructure and technology, which prevented an adequate exploitation.
 However, in the middle of the 19th century, the poor financial situation of the Spanish State made it impossible for it to make optimal use of its mining properties.